wizcamp/wizcamp-realms-demo/session-guides/SESSION-07-instruction.md

   - **Consistency** - Same messages used everywhere
   - **Collaboration** - Non-developers can update content
   - **Localization** - Easy to translate for different languages
-- **Professional Practice:** "Large apps have hundreds of constants for maintainability"
+- **Best Practice:** "Large apps have hundreds of constants for maintainability"

 ### **Slide 8: Random Selection Patterns - Adding Variety 🎲**